DISABILITY GRANTS is a SELF HELP Resource

 Disabled Facilities Grant

-Is there financial assistance towards driving lessons?
+Is there any help towards paying for driving lessons?

 Individuals receiving Higher Rate Mobility of the Disabled Living Allowance or Personal Independent Payment may be able to obtain funding through Motability.